 There You Have It – The Wealthiest Places In North Dakota For 2019

 Like we said earlier, when we set out to identify the richest places in North Dakota, we weren’t sure what we’d encounter, but it ended up being some of the best places to live in North Dakota.

 When you look at the data, the cities and places mentioned above meet the criteria for being at the very top of the income ladder for everyone that lives there.

 If you’re curious enough, here are the poorest cities in North Dakota, according to data:

 Poorest: Grand Forks

-Detailed List Of Richest Places In North Dakota
+Detailed List Of The Richest Cities In North Dakota